 Disc Herniation and Spondylolisthesis

-Because the fourth and fifth lumbar vertebrae absorb and bear so much of the weight of the upper body, this region is a common location for herniated disc to occur.
+Because the fourth and fifth lumbar vertebrae absorb and bear so much of the weight of the upper body, this region is a common location for a herniated disc to occur.
 This painful condition, sometimes referred to as a slipped disc, occurs when the cartilage tissue between the vertebrae ruptures.
 L5 vertebra fractures are also often associated with a condition called spondylolisthesis, which occurs when one vertebra slips forward onto the vertebrae beneath it.
 This condition can produce deformity of the lower spine and narrowing of the vertebral canal.

 Compensation for L5 Vertebrae Fractures

-If you or someone in your family has suffered a fractured vertebrae or other bone fracture, get the medical treatment you need and contact a California bone fracture injury lawyer for a free consultation.
+If you or someone in your family has suffered a fractured vertebra or other bone fracture, get the medical treatment you need and contact a California bone fracture injury lawyer for a free consultation.
 The attorneys at Estey & Bomberger are available to review your potential claim and help you understand your rights and legal options, and how you may be entitled to recover compensation from the party responsible for your injuries.
 Damages recovered in a personal injury claim can include money for medical expenses, therapy and rehabilitation, lost earnings, loss of earning capacity, and emotional pain and suffering.